-- as adjunct to major noncardiac procedure, e.g. abdominal aortic aneurysm repair
+- as an adjunct to major noncardiac procedure, e.g. abdominal aortic aneurysm repair 2

 - myocardial bridge

-The internal thoracic artery is dissected using three ports, similarly to laparoscopic technique, then grafted to the coronary vessel through a 5 cm-wide left intercostal incision.
+The internal thoracic artery is dissected using three ports, similar to abdominal laparoscopic technique, then grafted to the coronary vessel through a 5 cm-wide left intercostal incision.

-Nowadays, there are centers where minimally invasive cardiac surgery is being performed with the assistance of robotic arms, to further minimise damage to thoracic and cardiac tissue.
-3
+Nowadays, there are centres where minimally invasive cardiac surgery is being performed with the assistance of robotic arms, to further minimise damage to thoracic and cardiac tissue 3.

 Since sternotomy is avoided, surgical clips around the heart borders are the only telltale sign of previous coronary surgery.

-If the patient's medical history is unavailable, differential diagnosis for surgical clips projected over the mediastinal border includes
+If the patient's medical history is unavailable, the differential diagnosis for surgical clips projected over the mediastinal border includes:

 - partial pneumonectomy